Skip to main content

 Wrongful Death Settlement Distribution Laws by State

-The death of a family member can be devastating, and even more so if the death occurred wrongfully as the result of the negligence of a another person.
-The laws of each state allow surviving family members to file a lawsuit and recover monetary damages due to the wrongful death of a loved one.
-Read on to learn more about wrongful death distribution laws.
+The death of a family member can be devastating, especially if the death occurred wrongfully as a result of another's negligence.
+Whether your relative was killed in a car accident or died due to medical malpractice, their death creates a void both emotionally and financially.
+The laws of each state allow surviving family members to file a wrongful death case and recover monetary damages.
+Read on to learn more about the wrongful death laws that establish the distribution of settlements.

 Understanding Wrongful Death Lawsuits

-Other states allow certain relatives of the decedent to file a wrongful death claim, and to benefit from the monetary settlement of these types of cases.
-Typically, these are the decedent's surviving spouse, children, parents, siblings, and other "heirs," which are defined as people entitled to inherit from the decedent pursuant to probate laws.
+Other states allow certain relatives of the decedent to file a wrongful death claim and to benefit from the monetary settlement of these types of cases.
+Typically, these are the decedent's surviving spouse, children, parents, siblings, and other heirs.
+These are defined as people entitled to inherit from the decedent pursuant to probate laws.

-Some state also limit how a wrongful death settlement or jury award can be distributed amongst beneficiaries.
-Some state indicate that a surviving spouse or children are entitled to receive a certain amount or percentage.
+Some states also limit how a wrongful death settlement or jury award can be distributed among beneficiaries.
+Some states indicate that a surviving spouse or children are entitled to receive a certain amount or percentage.
 Other states require that a settlement be distributed consistent with that state's laws of intestacy, which means dying without a will.

 State Laws: Wrongful Death Settlement Distribution

-The table below details the laws regarding wrongful death settlement distribution for each of the states.
+The table below details the laws regarding wrongful death settlement distribution for each state.

 Who Can Bring a Wrongful Death Lawsuit